Mining & Smelting Waste Guidance Documents

 - Conceptual Site Model (CSM) Guidance (PDF, 1.2 MB)

-- A Conceptual Site Model is an optional approach to support EMA effluent permitting applications.
+- A Conceptual Site Model is an optional approach to support Environmental Management Act (EMA) effluent permitting applications.
 A CSM is an approach that could enable the proponent to convey existing information requirements in a format that may be more easily understood by a range of stakeholders, including Indigenous groups and the public.
 A CSM does not replace other requirements under the EMA or its regulations, application process, the use of an Information Requirement Table or Technical Assessment Report.

-- Joint Mines Act /Environmental Management Act Permit Application Information Requirements (PDF)
+- Joint Act Permit Application Information Requirements (PDF)

-- This document sets out the information that is required to support a joint application for a Mines Act permit issued by Ministry of Energy & Mines (MEM) and an effluent discharge permit under EMA issued by ENV.
+- This document sets out the information that is required to support a joint application for a Mines Act permit and an effluent discharge permit under EMA issued by the B.C. government.
 It is intended for both new and existing major mines, including major expansions.
-The combined technical information requirements are intended to reduce overlap in information required by both ministries and enable one application, or bundled applications, to be submitted for review.
+The combined technical information requirements are intended to reduce overlap in information required by the ministries responsible and enable one application, or bundled applications, to be submitted for review.

 - Metal Leaching and Acid Rock Drainage (ML/ARD) Guidance and Policy (PDF)